tekknolagi/isdt/lecture-notes/2-vcs.md

 *branches* actually are.
 Conceptually, a branch is one specific thread of development---in other words, a specific commit history---within a Git repository.
-Newly-created repositories have just a single branch, conventionally named either `main` or `master`, and so far we have only added commits to this branch.
+Newly-created repositories have just a single branch, conventionally named either `main` or `master` (which, save for being automatically created, is identical to any other branch).
+So far we have only added commits to this branch.

 By creating other branches, you can keep track of more than just one history.